 We are keen to stress that such contributions are not obligatory.
 Students’ experiences at Fortismere (for example, ability to participate in workshops, trips etc) will be in no way influenced by whether a voluntary contribution has been made by parents/carers.

 You’ll find detailed instructions attached as to how you can contribute via ParentPay (PMX).
 You can increase or decrease the sum as you wish.
 Because the school is a charity, your payments are now also eligible for Gift Aid if you are a UK taxpayer.
 Gift Aid increases the value of your charity donations by 25%, because the school can reclaim the basic rate of tax on your gift – at no extra cost to you.

 Please consider contributing if you can.
 We suggest a termly donation of £50 per family, per term but any contribution you feel you can make will be greatly appreciated.
 As always, email us at firstname.lastname@example.org if you’d like to share your views on this or any other aspect of school life.

 Thank you for your continuing support.

 Chair of Governors

 Jo Davey & Zoe Judge

-PS If you would be interested in making a larger donation or legacy and becoming one of our Fortismere Founders or have any useful contacts with businesses or funding organisations who might be interested in match funding your contribution or helping the school directly, please get in touch with Miriam Clark, our Head of Fundraising and Development at email@example.com or call her on 0208 829 4402.
+If you would be interested in making a larger donation or have any useful contacts with businesses or funding organisations who might be interested in helping the school directly, please get in touch with Maria Demetriou, our Head of Communications, Fundraising and Development at: email@example.com or call her on 0208 365 4402.

 Instructions for making donations via ParentMail can be found here.